Charles J. Brown

 He served his life-long employer, Mississippi Employment Security Commission, from 1973-2000.
 During this time, he served in Employment Aid as a vocational counselor working with applicants receiving state/public assistance; he also served at the levels of Employment Counselor II, Employment Counselor III and worked in the Veterans Outreach Program.
 He was recognized as the Mississippi Counselor of the Year in 19990 and received the Mississippi International Association Personnel in Employment Security, Community Service Award in both 1988 and 1995.

-Charles’ life of hard work and dedicated service earned him a number of honors and awards, including the Hattiesburg, Mississippi, Veteran of the Year (first recipient), 1994; member of the Alpha Phi Alpha Fraternity; Dr. John Hope Franklin Award for Community Service, 2012; the Hattiesburg Professional and Business Men’s Club Man of the Year, 1978; Jesse L. Brown Elks Lodge Man of the Year, 1987; African-American Military History Museum Service Award, 2000; Jesse L. Brown Community Service Award, 2004; Southwestern Province Polemarch Award from Kappa Alpha Psi Fraternity Inc., 2013; the Brown/Lucas Executive Conference Room at the Lake Terrace Convention Center (in part, bears his name); William Carey University Hall of Fame Class of 2012; featured in the History Channel “Vietnam in HD” television series; member of the Foundation Board of Directors; AARP member; and active member of EURO (now EUROHA) since 1974.
+Charles’ life of hard work and dedicated service earned him a number of honors and awards, including the Hattiesburg, Mississippi, Veteran of the Year (first recipient), 1994; received the Dr. John Hope Franklin Award for Community Service, 2012; the Hattiesburg Professional and Business Men’s Club Man of the Year, 1978; Jesse L. Brown Elks Lodge Man of the Year, 1987; African-American Military History Museum Service Award, 2000; Jesse L. Brown Community Service Award, 2004; Southwestern Province Polemarch Award from Kappa Alpha Psi Fraternity Inc., 2013; the Brown/Lucas Executive Conference Room at the Lake Terrace Convention Center (in part, bears his name); William Carey University Hall of Fame Class of 2012; featured in the History Channel “Vietnam in HD” television series; member of the Foundation Board of Directors; AARP member; and active member of EURO (now EUROHA) since 1974.
 Charles’ name is also engraved in seven public buildings in Hattiesburg: City Hall – First Veteran of the Year, Hattiesburg Convention Center, Saenger Theater, African-American Military History Museum, Hattiesburg Forrest County Library, Petal Library, Kamper Park Zoo and Eureka School, as a member of their boards or commissions.

 As a man of deep and abiding faith, Charles is a life-long member of True Light Missionary Baptist Church, where he served as deacon (past chair) and trustee, past Sunday School superintendent (25 years) and director of the youth department.